virtual-ben/content-leader-portfolio/content/project/best-practices.md

 - Threat landscape information
 - Configuration instructions to combat specific threats

-All of these items are information that needs to come from the field.
+All these items are information that needs to come from the field.
 Typically, this information comes from technical support engineers, sales engineers, and McAfee Labs.
 We needed to collect, promote, and share the expertise of these groups.

 #### Collecting recommendations
 Because the threat landscape is constantly changing, we needed a light-weight and speedy process for turniong the tribal knowledge of our sales engineers, technical support engineers, and other field employees into actionable best practices for our customers.